samuelhfish/python-scripting-practice/README.md

 # Python Scripting Practice

 Full code and .csv data files are located in the PyBank and PyPoll folers respectively.
+Running main.py for each respective task will produce .txt files with results.

 ## Practicing python scripting with two data sets in csv files...